-1 If your device's Web Configurator is set to use SSL certification, then the first time you browse to it you are presented with a certification error.
+1 If your device's Web Configurator is set to use SSL certification, then upon browsing with it for the first time, you are presented with a certification error.

-- 2 Click Continue to this website (not recommended). - 3 In the Address Bar, click Certificate Error > View certificates.
+2 Click Advanced > Proceed to x.x.x.x (unsafe).

+3 In the Address Bar, click Not Secure > Certificate (Invalid).

-4 In the Certificate dialog box, click Install Certificate.
+4 In the Certificate dialog box, click Details > Copy to File.

-5 In the Certificate Import Wizard, click Next.
+5 In the Certificate Export Wizard, click Next.